-It is important to remember that everyone is an individual, and that particular needs and requirements in subject selection will be quite different from those of other students.
+It is important to remember that everyone is an individual, and that needs and requirements in subject selection will be quite different from those of other students.
 This means that it is unwise to either take or avoid a subject because:

-- Someone told you that you will like or dislike it - Friends are or are not taking it - Like or dislike the teacher - 'All the boys or girls take that subject" (all subjects have equal value for everyone).
+- Someone told you that you will like or dislike it - Friends are or are not taking it - Like or dislike the teacher - 'All the students take that subject" (all subjects have equal value for everyone).